'I know Usyk's tricks' says bullish Joshua

 Usyk defends his WBA (Super), WBO and IBF titles 11 months after he upset Joshua with a points win in London.

-Joshua feels he has learned from their first meeting as he bids to become a three-time world champion.
+But Joshua feels he has learned from their first meeting as he bids to become a three-time world champion.

-"I know what he's going to do, I know what I've got to do," he said in Saudi Arabia where the bout is being held.
+"I know what he's going to do, I know what I've got to do," he said in Saudi Arabia, where the bout is being staged.

 Briton Joshua suffered just the second defeat of his career against Usyk last September and says he has tried to "reinvent himself" since then.

-"I've been in there before, I know his tricks," added the 32-year-old, who is now working with new American coach Robert Garcia.
+"I've been in there before, I know his tricks," added the 32-year-old, who is now working with American coach Robert Garcia.

 "I've got to go change the narrative.
 I'm the author of my own movie.
 I can change the narrative.

 "I took myself to the United States, worked with some new trainers.
 I just wanted to kind of revamp things.
 I'm going to be 33 in a couple of months.